giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 ## How to prepare your workloads

-* Having 2 or more replicas for deployments
+### Scale up workloads

+Make sure you have 2 or more replicas for al your deployments.
+For critical components you might want to go with more than just the bare minimum of 2.

+You can adjust this depending on your environments, e.g. running 2-3 replicas in `DEV`, and 5 or more in `PROD`.

+In case you are using Horizontal Pod Autoscaler, above recommendations should depict your minimum replica setting.

+### Manage disruption budgets

+Configure [PodDisruptionBudgets](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) for all your deployments.
+This tells Kubernetes to keep a minimum amount of Pods running at all times and is respected by the draining/eviction mechanisms during upgrades.

+### Make rescheduling graceful

 * Have well implemented live and ready probes
 * Set proper values for initialDelaySeconds and termincationGracePeriod (related to previous point)

-* Configure PodDisruptionBudget for deployments
+### Set scheduling priorities

+* Consider using pod priority preemption to ensure critical pods run always

+### Avoid ephemeral resources

+* Avoid using pods without backed up resource (deployment, daemonset, ...)
+* Avoid using local storage (or use it as cache)

+### General Pod Hygene

 * Try to make containers as light as possible
 * Consider running descheduler
 * Ensure all container images (tags) are in the registry
 * Set resource request and limits (not a must have but could help)
-* Consider using pod priority preemption to ensure critical pods run always
-* Avoid using pods without backed up resource (deployment, daemonset, ...)
-* Avoid using local storage (or use it as cache)